exyte/SVGView/README.md

 # SVG Tests Coverage

-Our mission is to provide 100% SVG support of all standards: 1.1 (Second Edition), Tiny 1.2 and 2.0.
-However this project is at the very beggining, so you can follow our progress on <a href="w3c-coverage.md">this page</a>.
-Also you can check out <a href="https://github.com/exyte/SVGViewTests">SVGViewTests project</a> to see how good this framework render every single SVG test case.
+Our mission is to provide 100% support of all SVG standards: 1.1 (Second Edition), Tiny 1.2 and 2.0.
+However, this project is at its very beginning, so you can follow our progress on <a href="w3c-coverage.md">this page</a>.
+You can also check out <a href="https://github.com/exyte/SVGViewTests">SVGViewTests project</a> to see how well this framework handles every single SVG test case.

 # Installation